-Elotuzumab can make you more likely to get infections or may worsen any current infections.
-Avoid contact with people who have infections that may spread to others (such as chickenpox, measles, flu).
-Consult your doctor if you have been exposed to an infection or for more details.
+Elotuzumab can make you more likely to get infections or may make current infections worse.
+Stay away from anyone who has an infection that may easily spread (such as chickenpox, COVID-19, measles, flu).
+Talk to your doctor if you have been exposed to an infection or for more details.

 To lower the chance of getting cut, bruised, or injured, use caution with sharp objects like razors and nail cutters, and avoid activities such as contact sports.

 Elotuzumab, when used in combination with lenalidomide or pomalidomide, must not be used during pregnancy.
 The combination may cause harm (possibly death) to an unborn baby.
 Two reliable forms of birth control (such as condoms, birth control pills) must be used whenever at least one sexual partner is using these medicines together.
 Males using these medications must always use a condom during sexual activity.
 If you or your partner become pregnant, or if you think you or your partner may be pregnant, tell your doctor right away.

 It is unknown if this drug passes into breast milk.
 Because of the possible risk to the infant, breast-feeding while using this drug and lenalidomide or pomalidomide is not recommended.
 Consult your doctor before breast-feeding.